-Parent Footprint was founded by two passionate parents with completely different backgrounds and expertise, Dr. Dan Peters, a psychologist, and Payman Fazly a technologist, based on a shared moral responsibility to apply the science of psychology and to harness the power of technology with a shared common vision to create a more compassionate world with more loving people, one parent and one child at a time.
+Parent Footprint is led by Payman Fazly, a technologist, and features the expertise of Dr. Dan Peters, a psychologist.
+Two passionate parents from completely different backgrounds, they shared a vision to apply the science of psychology and harness the power of technology to create a more compassionate world with more loving people, one parent and one child at a time.

 MEET PAYMAN FAZLY

-Payman Fazly is Co-Founder of Parent Footprint and has over 25 years of experience in translation of business strategy to execution plans and has orchestrated implementation of large, complex, cross functional, enterprise-level technology-based solutions in Fortune 50 companies and start-ups.
+Payman Fazly is a father, author, and consultant.
+He has led Parent Footprint since its inception.
+Payman has over 25 years of experience in translation of business strategy to execution plans and has orchestrated implementation of large, complex, cross functional, enterprise-level technology-based solutions in Fortune 50 companies and start-ups.

 Payman spent 10 years at Cisco Systems as a core team member of the committee that managed transformation of Cisco IT to a services organization.